Friday, December 31, 2010

 Swedish Meatballs

-First off, I don't know why these are called "Swedish" - this recipe was given to me by Hubby's mother, whose parents were from Norway!
+I don't know why these are called "Swedish" - this recipe was given to me by Hubby's mother, whose parents were from Norway.
 One Christmas break, she made these and sent them with us as we headed back to the college apartment.
 I knew I had to have the recipe as Hubby-to-Be's eyes would glaze over as he ate them.
 They are a great way to use up some of the Christmas ham* and go so good with cabbage and black eyed peas!

 Assemble about a pound of leftover ham, a pound or so of ground pork, 2 eggs, a cup or so of dry seasoned bread crumbs, brown sugar, vinegar, and dry mustard.